 The National Association of Insurance Commissioners (NAIC) issued an alert this month reminding consumers to review their auto insurance policies at least once a year.
-The easiest way to do that, NAIC says, is to get car insurance quotes online using services.
-They also offered several tips that will save you time and make it easier to shop for auto insurance online.
+The easiest way to do that, NAIC says, is to compare auto insurance quotes online using quote comparison services.
+They also offered several tips that will save you time and make it easier to compare auto insurance quotes online.

-You can compare competitive car insurance quotes from top-rated companies at www.Einsurance.com.
+You can compare competitive car insurance quotes from top-rated companies at EINSURANCE.com.